 One who fits this category is Daniel Patterson, chef of Coi in San Francisco.
-In his new cookbook, published this August, Coi delivers a wake-up call to home cooks making breakfast.
+In his new cookbook, published this August, Patterson delivers a wake-up call to home cooks making breakfast.
 His recommendation for making omelets or scrambled eggs (which according to his formula amount to essentially the same recipe)?
 Boil ’em!

-According to Bloomberg, Coi began searching for an alternative to cooking eggs after his wife complained about certain hormone-disrupting problems associated with the non-stick pan he preferred to use.
+According to Bloomberg, Patterson began searching for an alternative to cooking eggs after his wife complained about certain hormone-disrupting problems associated with the non-stick pan he preferred to use.
 His search, which was largely introspective, led him to a question:

 Why not try cooking the beaten eggs in boiling water?
 Eggs are poached all the time; these would just be beaten first.
 Experimentation taught him that eggs wouldn’t stick to the bottom of the pan if you add them to a mini-whirlpool of simmering water.